Can your dog help you find the perfect mate?

 Popular dating sites may not offer a box to check for "must love dogs" but dog lovers know it's essential to a meaningful relationship.
 If you're looking for a mate that shares your love for dogs, let suitors know by listing your passion for dogs on social networks and dating sites.
 Try using a photo of you with your pup as your profile picture.
 This sends a subtle message to would-be suitors that you and your dog come as a package deal.

-According to a soon-to-be-released study on dating trends by Plentyoffish.com, "There is a 45% increase in the likelihood that a dog owner will end up in a long-term relationship with other dog owners as opposed to non-pet owners."
-Plentyoffish.com is one of the largest online dating services and has studied the correlation of pet ownership and dating.
+Plentyoffish.com, one of the largest online dating services, has studied the correlation of pet ownership and dating, and found that there is a 45% increase in the likelihood that a dog owner will end up in a long-term relationship with other dog owners as opposed to non-pet owners."

 4. Grab a cup of Joe